11 Exciting Things to do In Sarasota With Kids While on Vacation

 The vibe is super hip here and with more than 130 specialty shops, spending at least a few hours here is a breeze.

-Additional planning tip: Don’t forget to visit the Circus Ring of Fame located in St. Armand’s Circle Central Park.
+Additional planning tip: Don’t forget to visit the Sarasota icon, the Circus Ring of Fame located in St. Armand’s Circle Central Park.
 Central Park is in the center of the circle.

 11. Take a Day Trip

-If you have more than a few days to spend in Sarasota, considering taking a day trip to its surrounding cities or beachside communities.
+If you have more than a few days to spend in Sarasota, consider taking road trips to its surrounding cities or beachside communities.

 Here are some of our favorite Florida attractions and their driving distance from Sarasota:

-- Busch Gardens theme park, Tampa Bay – 1 hr. drive
+• Busch Gardens theme park, Tampa Bay – 1 hr. drive (Check out our 3-day Tampa itinerary that includes the best things to do in Tampa with kids!)

 Best Places to Stay in Sarasota